3 Occupational Sectors in Massachusetts With Good Outlooks

 Beyond those examples, some of the most promising career sectors may include the three below:

 1. Medical and Health Services

 Like most other regions in America, Massachusetts has a large percentage of older residents who need increasing amounts of health care.
 Plus, this state has a law that gives every resident access to affordable health insurance, regardless of what happens with health care law at the federal level.
-As a result, it also has a higher percentage of children with health and medical coverage than any other state.1
+And the health care industry is the largest recipient of venture capital funding in Massachusetts.1

-In addition, the state's population is expected to grow, modestly, by almost 7.8 percent between 2015 and 2035.2 All of those facts are why no other vocational sector has as many of Massachusetts' fastest-growing occupations as this one.
-For example, consider the job growth over the decade from 2014 to 2024 for the following vocations, along with the average annual wages for each one based on 2016 data.3
+In addition, the state's population is expected to grow, modestly, by 5.3 percent between 2020 and 2035.2 All of those facts are why no other vocational sector has as many of Massachusetts' fastest-growing occupations as this one.
+For example, consider the job growth over the decade from 2016 to 2026 for the following vocations, along with the average annual wages for each one based on 2018 data.3, 4

 2. Information Technology

 Innovation has played a big role in the Massachusetts economy for a very long time.
 And that's expected to continue.
-The state is already home to over 3,000 companies in the information technology sector.
+On a per-capita basis, the state produces the most STEM (science, technology, engineering, and math) graduates in America.
 They're involved in a large variety of areas, from digital health technologies, communications, and cloud computing to robotics, video games, defense, and nanotechnology.
-Collectively, they employ hundreds of thousands of people.1
+Collectively, they help account for hundreds of thousands of jobs.1

 3. Skilled Trades